Hamza5/Semantic-Network-Processing/README.md

 It is very important to keep the exact same spelling for relations and actors.
 Also, *is_a* needs to be in this exact spelling.

-This will creat the following graph structur:
+This will create the following graph structure :

 ```python
 {'is_a': [('Asian', 'Human'), ('European', 'Human'), ('Chinese', 'Asian'), ('Japanese', 'Asian'), ('French', 'European'), ('Grasshopper', 'Insect')], 'eat': [('French', 'snail'), ('Japanese', 'rice'), ('Chinese', 'Grasshopper')]}